Felt Magazine - Issue 22 December 2019

-Felt issue 20 covers wet and dry felting techniques, felt-related articles, a variety of projects and lots of visual inspiration.
+Felt magazine covers wet and dry felting techniques, felt-related articles, a variety of projects and lots of visual inspiration.

 From the publisher: